grscheller/scheller-linux-archive/notes/BashEnvConf/README.md

 personal purposes and probably not of general interest.

 ### My philosophy on shell startup
-Bash sources `.bash_profile` for login shells and it sources `.bashrc` for non-login shells.
+For login shells, Bash sources `.bash_profile`.
+For non-login shells, Bash sources `.bashrc`.
 That is what it does.
 What you do with it, is up to you.

-Traditionally, one would set up an initial shell environment when logging into a system via a login shell.
-Bash would source `~/.bash_profile` to establish an initial $PATH and export shell variables.
-The user would typically source their `~/.bashrc` file to pick up shell functions and aliases.
+Traditionally, a UNIX shell sets up an initial shell environment when logging into a system via a login shell.
+The shell would source a file like `~/.profile` to establish an initial $PATH and export shell variables.
+The would source a file referenced by the environment variable $ENV, typically  `~/.shrc` to pick up shell functions and aliases.

-Aliases and shell functions are not exported to the environment and are picked up afresh with each new Bash session via sourcing `~/.bashrc`.
-(Actually, shell functions can be exported to the environment, but this is not typically what is done.)
-By Bash session, I am talking about a completely new instance of Bash, not just a subshell.
+Aliases and shell functions are not exported to the environment but are picked up afresh with each new Bash session via sourcing `~/.bashrc`.
+(Actually, shell functions can be exported to the environment, but this is not typically what is done) By Bash session, I am talking about a completely new instance of Bash, not just a subshell.